CCMS-UCSD/GNPSDocumentation/docs/troubleshooting.md

 ### No Results

-1. Check that the parameters are OK...
+1. Check that the parameters are correct
-2. Make sure you have the right format
+2. Make sure you have the right format for input
-3. Make sure you have MS/MS spectra in your data
+3. Make sure you have MS/MS spectra in your data, this is summarized in the file summary link.

 ## Single Spectrum Search